-When you separate, divorce or end a de facto relationship, you’re often left with the tricky task of how to separate your finances from your former partner.
+When a relationship ends, you’re often left with the task of trying to separate your finances from your former partner.

-Often there are still a range of financial ties after separation such as a house, cars, furniture, personal possessions, savings and debts.
+Often there are still a range of financial ties after separation such as property, vehicles, furniture, savings, debts and other things.

 We aim to help you achieve a “clean break” with a minimal amount of legal fuss and expense, so you can move on with your life.

 There are many ways property matters can settle, without the need for any Court proceedings.